jr3cermak/gridtoolsDev/README.md

 A generic set of grid manipulation tools for computer models.
 These tools are adapted from the ROMS ocean model and for specific use in the MOM6 ocean model.
 One could hope it can be kept generic enough to support any model.
-The focus is on MOM6.
+The focus is on supporting the MOM6 ocean model.

-There is currently two pieces of software required.

-Part I
+Required items:
+ * Spherical.py
+ * gridtools.py

+Optional items:
-  * Python GridTools.py module
+ * sysinfo.py

-Part II
+Various tools are available to manipulation of new and existing grids in an iterative or interactive form.

+Jupyterlab notebooks:
  * mkMapIterative.ipynb
  * mkMapInteractive.ipynb

 # Application

-The grid generation application, mkMapInteractive.ipynb, can be run on a cloud host.
-It has been adapted to work on mybinder.org.
+The grid generation application, mkMapInteractive.ipynb, can be run on a cloud hosting system.
+The application has been adapted to work on mybinder.org.

 Use the following options:
  * GitHub=https://github.com/jr3cermak/gridtools